 - What one thing would you change if you had to do it over?

 - If you could go back in time, what year would you travel to?

 - What does your life say about you?

 - How would your friends describe you?

-Start the conversation normally — rather than just asking a question, say: “Movies are fun, but the theater is a richer experience.
+Rather than just asking a question, say: “Movies are fun, but the theater is a richer experience.
 I recently saw … and loved it.
 What do you prefer, movies or theater?”

 Don’t just go rattle off question after question; let the question you ask naturally lead into a conversation.
-Once they tell you if they prefer theater or movies, probe into what about their choice makes it preferable.
+Once they tell you if they prefer theater or movies, probe into what about their choice that makes it preferable.